omnibond/idm-scripting/microsoft/exchange/readme.md

 - If the AD Driver is running as a Remote Loader on the system, change the TCP/IP ports used by the Scripting Driver.
     - The AD Driver uses ports 8090 (command) and 8091 (HTTP) by default.
 Choose different ports for the Scripting Driver, e.g. 9090 and 9091.
     - Stop the Scripting Driver and Driver Shim.
-    - In iManager, edit Driver properties and change the port in Remote loader connection parameters to the new command port.
+    - In iManager or Designer, edit Driver properties and change the port in Remote loader connection parameters to the new command port.
     - On the Connected System, edit the file conf\wsdrv.conf.
 Change the port number in the -connection string to the new command port.
 Change the port number for the -httpport parameter to the new HTTP port.
     - Restart the Driver and Driver Shim.
 - If Windows Firewall is enabled on the system where the Driver Shim is installed, create a exceptions for the ports used by the AD Driver (if necessary) and the Scripting Driver Shim.